microsoft/code-with-engineering-playbook/docs/source-control/git-guidance/readme.md

 git push
 ```

-If no other conflicts appear, the PR can now be merged and your branch deleted.
+If no other conflicts appear, the PR can now be merged, and your branch deleted.
 Use `squash` to reduce your changes into a single commit, so the commit history can be within an acceptable size.

 ### Stashing changes

-`git stash` is super handy if you have un-committed changes in your working directory but you want to work on a different branch.
-You can run `git stash` and save the un-committed work and reverts back to the HEAD commit.
+`git stash` is super handy if you have un-committed changes in your working directory, but you want to work on a different branch.
+You can run `git stash`, save the un-committed work, and revert to the HEAD commit.
 You can retrieve the saved changes by running `git stash pop`:

 ```cmd
 git stash